You can find answers to our Frequently Asked Questions below. If you have another question that we have not yet answered here, let us know!

 Yes, our tour is more suitable than many other Great Barrier Reef tours for guests who may get sea sick, as we have a calm water river cruise and the shortest crossing to the Great Barrier Reef of just 6 miles (approximately 30 minutes).
 Once we arrive at our destination, we base ourselves on the island, which does not move, and you can recover quickly and enjoy your Great Barrier Reef experience.
 If you are still concerned, we recommend you take seasickness medication.

-We require a minimum of 24 hours notice for any changes to a booking or cancellations.
+You can change or cancel your booking any time up to 24 hours before departure without penalty.
 100% cancellation fee will apply after this time.
 Please view our terms and conditions for more information.

-Bookings are required to be paid for at the time of the booking via Visa or Mastercard.
-Should time permit we do allow bank transfer, however funds must be settled into our account prior to the tour.
+You'll need to pay for your trip at the time of booking via Visa or Mastercard.
+If time permits, we do allow bank transfer, however funds must be settled into our account prior to the tour.
+Contact us for more info.